o3de/o3de-extras/Gems/ROS2/docs/guides/ros2-gem.md

 ### Sensors

-Sensors are Components deriving from `ROS2SensorComponent`.
+Sensors are Components deriving from `ROS2SensorComponentBase` specialization.
 They acquire data from the simulated environment and publish it to ROS 2 domain.

 - Each sensor has a configuration, including one or more Publishers.
 - Sensors publish at a given rate (frequency).
 - Some sensors can be visualised.

+Sensors processing and publishing depends on their base class - `ROS2SensorComponentBase` that is specialized using the type of event source.
+At this moment, there are two event sources available:
+- TickBasedSource - that signals events according to draw calls,
+- PhysicsBasedSource - that signals events based on physics.

+Above sources events are further handled by an adapter that is internal to `ROS2SensorComponentBase`.
+This way an additional event (adapted event) is provided to synchronize source event signals to specific frequency.
 If you intend to add your own sensor, it might be useful to look at how sensors already provided within the Gem are implemented.

 Sensors can be fall into one of two categories:
 - sensors which replicate real devices to some degree of realism.